kamil-solski/Food101_MLOps-Lvl_1/README.md

 --onnx_registry.py:
 It does make sense to save only the best model to onnx and then register it.
 We find best model, then log it as onnx and register with alias challanger.
 Next, if this is first run ever and there is no champion, that model which is already onnx is promoted in registry to champion.
 Promoting logic could be used later when updating model with A/B or Shadow testing.

+When we train a new best model it is saved as a new version of "best_model" with challanger alias, but if no champion version exist yet, we immediately promote the model to champion without creating a version for challenger.
+When we will have another champion later previous is marked as prev_champion.

 ### Metrics and artifacts
 For mlflow each run is combination of fold and hyperparameters with own saved model and plots (loss and accuracy overlay) at the end.
 I defined an experiment as an entire dataset because it is a constant part of the entire experiment.
 Its specific folds, model architectures and theirs hyperparameters may change, but the entire dataset used remains the same.